Two-stage-to-orbit

 A two-stage-to-orbit (TSTO) or two-stage rocket is a launch vehicle in which two distinct stages provide propulsion consecutively in order to achieve orbital velocity.
 It is intermediate between a three-stage-to-orbit launcher and a hypothetical single-stage-to-orbit (SSTO) launcher.

 At liftoff the first stage is responsible for accelerating the vehicle.
 At some point the second stage detaches from the first stage and continues to orbit under its own power.

-An advantage of such a system over single-stage-to-orbit is that most of the dry mass of the vehicle is not carried into orbit.
-This reduces the cost involved in reaching orbital velocity, as much of the structure and engine mass is ejected, and a larger percentage of the orbited mass is payload mass.

-An advantage over three or more stages is a reduction in complexity and fewer separation events, which reduces cost and risk of failure.
+These systems have advantages over both alternatives.
+Unlike a single-state-to-orbit craft, most of the dry mass is not carried into orbit.
+This results in a greater fraction of the mass-to-orbit being payload, rather than "dead weight," which reduces launch cost.
+Simultaneously, it is less complex and has fewer separation events than a system with more stages, which reduces cost and risk of failure.